-Satellite images and tracking maps of Tropical Storm Rina 2017, November 4 - 9.
+Satellite images, weather maps and tracks of Tropical Storm Rina 2017, November 4 - 9.
 Max wind speed 60mph.

 Satellite images and surface data indicate that Rina has become a post-tropical cyclone.
 The system is embedded within low stratus clouds, with nippy air temperatures around 45 deg F about a degree to the northwest of the center.
 Interestingly, despite being over water temperatures around 9 deg C, instability aloft is still producing some elevated deep convection well northeast of the center, though this is not indicative of tropical cyclone status.
 The initial wind speed will stay at 40 knots, which is the maximum wind value from a pair of recently received scatterometer passes.
 The cyclone should move rather rapidly to the northeast and east-northeast over the next day before becoming elongated and dissipating west of Ireland.
 Little change in strength is anticipated, consistent with the global models.